 Our revenues, the value of our assets, our ability to obtain bank loans or additional capital on attractive terms have been and will continue to be affected by changes in oil and gas prices.
 Oil and gas prices are subject to significant fluctuations that are beyond our ability to control or predict.
-During the second quarter of 2005, we received an average of \$48.79 per barrel of oil and \$6.42 per mcf of gas before hedging compared to \$35.87 per barrel of oil and \$5.56 per mcf of gas in the same period of the prior year.
-Although certain of our costs and expenses are affected by general inflation, inflation does not normally have a significant effect on us.
-During 2004, we experienced an overall increase in drilling and operational costs when compared to the prior year.
-Increases in commodity prices can cause inflationary pressures specific to the industry to also increase certain costs.
-We expect an increase in these costs during the next twelve months.
+During the third quarter of 2005, we received an average of \$59.90 per barrel of oil and \$7.88 per mcf of gas before hedging compared to \$40.99 per barrel of oil and \$5.59 per mcf of gas in the same period of the prior year.
+During 2004 and 2005, we experienced an overall increase in drilling and operational costs when compared to the prior year.
+Increases in commodity prices and the increased demand for services can cause inflationary pressures specific to the industry to increase for both services and personnel costs.
+We expect these costs to continue to increase during the next twelve months.
+Our operations are not in high demand areas but general price inflation is expected and high demand areas draw service providers away from other areas which results in fewer services being available where we operate.